EnderShadow/MediaPlayer/README.md

 # MediaPlayer
 A Media Player I'm creating for fun and my own personal use

-Currently requires you to use JRE 8
+Currently requires you to use JRE/JDK 8

 ### Notable features